 Debt levels include GST.

-During FY19, AGL changed its calculation methodology for determining the average energy debt of all AGL customers to account for all AGL customers, rather than only those with debt.
+From FY19 onwards AGL Energy changed its calculation methodology for determining the average energy debt of all AGL Energy customers to account for all AGL Energy's energy customers, rather than only those with debt.